agschwender/pilbox/README.md

 To see a list of all available options, run

-    $ python pilbox/app.py --help
+    $ python -m pilbox.app --help

 Vagrant
 -------

 When running via Vagrant, the application is automatically started via [Supervisor](http://supervisord.org/).
 The Vagrant setup runs the application behind [Nginx](http://nginx.org/) which caches the output via [Varnish](https://www.varnish-cache.org/).

-If accessing the application via Vagrant, you will need to determine the virtual machine's IP address.

-    $ vagrant ssh
-    $ /sbin/ifconfig -a

-Once determined, the application can be accessed via port 80, e.g.
+If accessing the application via Vagrant, the application can be accessed via port 80, on 192.168.100.100, i.e.

     http://192.168.1.1/